 The Help Center exists to assist those persons who have received a summons or violation to appear at OATH and do not have a lawyer or representative and will represent themselves.

 The Help Center can and will provide legal information but cannot provide legal advice.
 To put it more simply, the Help Center can tell someone how to do something (legal information) but not what to do (legal advice).

-OATH has facilitated the work of two organizations that wanted to do pro bono work at OATH’s Hearings Division.
+OATH has facilitated the work of three organizations that wanted to do pro bono work at OATH’s Hearings Division.
 These organizations provide free legal representation on a wide range of cases heard in all parts of the New York State Unified Court System and NYC Civil and Housing Courts. *These organizations are independent and separate from OATH.
 OATH does not screen the volunteer lawyers from these organizations and OATH does not give these lawyers any special certification or preferential treatment when they appear on cases at the OATH Hearings Division.*

 In 2018, the Volunteer Lawyers Project at the Brooklyn Bar Association approached OATH about wanting to help private homeowners in Brooklyn.
 A pilot project was launched in late 2018 and involves volunteer lawyers and law students who will represent respondents who have received a DOB summons for alleged violations of DOB rules at their properties.
 In order to use this service a respondent needs to own and live in the property where the alleged violations occurred and the property must be a 1-3 family home.
 The Volunteer Lawyers Project is making its services available on summonses filed by the DOB that are scheduled to be heard at OATH’s Brooklyn Hearing Office located at 9 Bond Street, 7th Floor.